 We support sustainable open access that maximizes the availability and accessibility of research, while maintaining ethical and technical standards to ensure the highest quality service for researchers, institutions and funders around the world.
 We strongly believe that the ability to publish research should not be linked to an individual researcher's financial resources or circumstances.
-That is why we have pledged to provide a funder/institutionally compliant open access route for all articles published in the Society's journals by February 2025.
-Through this approach, we will be championing the needs of all researchers, whatever their career stage and wherever they are in the world.
+That is why we are providing a funder/institutionally compliant open access route for all articles published in the Society's journals in 2025.
+Through this approach, we are championing the needs of all researchers, whatever their career stage and wherever they are in the world.